drbenvincent/bayesian2afc/README.md

 ## About this respository
 This repository contains Matlab files that produced many of the figures in my paper:

-- Vincent, B. T. (submitted) A introductory tutorial on Bayesian modelling for perception researchers.
+- Vincent, B. T. (submitted) A tutorial on Bayesian models of perception.
 [LINK TO PUBLISHER'S SITE HERE]()

 The paper and other Supplementary Material is available here: [PROVIDE URL HERE]()